chuanqisun/htmaa-2025/src/posts/week-11/index.md

 }
 ```

+The testing revealed several characteristics:

-- Xiao UDP can send over 1k hz to a PC
+- Xiao UDP can send over 1000 Hz to a PC
-- But it will crash, presumable due to buffer overflow, when PC sends it too much data
+- The system crashes, presumably due to buffer overflow, when PC sends too much data
-- characteristics
-  - typical latency: 30-50ms
+- Typical latency: 30-50ms
-  - worst latency: 100-200ms
+- Worst latency: 100-200ms
-  - best latency: 4-6ms
+- Best latency: 4-6ms
-- xiao needs to sleep 1ms between send.
-Otherwise, it will be blocked from reading packet
+- Xiao needs to sleep 1ms between sends.
+Otherwise, it will be blocked from reading packets

-I realized the problem that each person's laptop has a different IP address.
-So I implemented a simple IP discovery protocol:

-- People can announce their IP address on a server.
-- ESP32 will poll the server to get the latest IP address of the laptop.
+I realized that each person's laptop has a different IP address.
+I implemented a simple IP discovery protocol.
+People can announce their IP address on a server.
+The ESP32 polls the server to get the latest IP address of the laptop.

 ![IP Discovery Tool](./media/ip-discovery.webp)
 **IP Discovery Tool**

 This tool was eventually taken offline due to switching from Wifi to Bluetooth.
+But I plan to use the technique for my [final project](../final-project/index.md) in which IP discovery is still needed.

-## Interface first
+## Interface First

-To implement the web sever without existing microcontroller code, I encouraged the team to define the networking contract first:

-The notified payloads still contain Quaternion (w, x, y, z) and Accelerometer (ax, ay, az) readings in newline-delimited JSON:
+To implement the web server without existing microcontroller code, I encouraged the team to define the networking contract first.
+The payloads contain Quaternion (w, x, y, z) and Accelerometer (ax, ay, az) readings in newline-delimited JSON:

 ### esp32 -> laptop